ohaz/antiproguard/README.md

 * -t to time an operation
 * -s to skip building and decompiling, -sb to only skip building, -sd to skip decompilation
 * -k to keep the files after everything's done.
 Will remove decompiled files otherwise
+* -m for manual / interactive mode (help the tool decide the packages when deobfuscating)